 Certified dog behavior consultant and dog trainer Pat Miller, owner of Peaceable Paws LCC, agrees that there’s probably a hardwired, instinctual element to domestic dogs howling.
 “I tend to buy into the theory that it harks back to wolves howling in packs and they enjoy it, especially because some dogs will also howl when other dogs howl,” she says.
 “If we want to be technical, we could say that dogs have a genetic propensity to be reinforced by the opportunity to howl along with others.”

 Do All Dogs Howl at Sirens?

-Not all dogs howl at sirens, though breeds as varied as Boston Terriers to Boxers participate in the behavior.
+Not all dogs practice this behavior, though breeds as varied as Boston Terriers to Boxers start howling at fire trucks, ambulances, or police cars when they pass by.
 Hounds like Beagles, Coonhounds, Foxhounds, and Bloodhounds, are known for their distinctive howls, likely because they’ve been selectively bred to howl while on the hunt to let their handlers know where they are.